HowToGetLicensed

 Last updated: March 1, 2026

 North Carolina is one of the fastest-growing states, with strong demand in Charlotte, Raleigh, and the Research Triangle, making it an excellent place to start a career as a contractor.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your contractor license in North Carolina is a structured process overseen by the North Carolina Licensing Board for General Contractors.
+Licensing in North Carolina is overseen by the North Carolina Licensing Board for General Contractors.
+The process does not require any pre-license education hours.
+You'll need to pass the North Carolina General Contractor Exam (administered by PSI) with a score of at least 70% on each section.

-North Carolina requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+North Carolina does not require any pre-license education hours.
 The total cost is relatively affordable at $300 to $700, including education, application, and exam fees.
 Most aspiring contractors complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Contractor in North Carolina